Tamolitch Blue Pool Hike in Oregon

 Tamolitch Blue Pool Hike in Oregon, AKA Tamolitch Falls Blue Pool, is a spectacular, pristine turquoise blue water pool with a seasonal waterfall.
 It is hidden in the Willamette National Forest on the McKenzie River in Linn County.
 So, in this post, we share handy-on tips about Tamolitch Blue Pool Hike, which is fabulous.
 It’s one of the prettiest and one of best hikes in Oregon.
 How to get there, how long is the hike, and what to expect?
 Check our hints.This article may contain affiliate / compensated links.
 For full information, please see our disclaimer here.

 Level Difficulty and Time Required for Tamolitch Blue Pool Hike

 Level: Easy to Moderate.
 It’s quite a short hike, but it might be rough and challenging due to the rocky terrain, so take proper hiking shoes with great traction.
 It could be slippery.

 Hiking Distance: From Trailbridge Reservoir is 4.2 miles out and back.

 Approximate Hike Time: 1 hour and 30 minutes one way.

 Best Season and Permits for Tamolitch Blue Pool Hike

 Best Season for Visit: Spring, due to the highest water level and the most beautiful waterfalls.
 And Fall because of the wonderful fall foliage, great weather, and fewer crowds.
 The busiest season is from June to August.

-Best Time To Go: On weekends there are the most tourists, so it’s better to go during the week or early in the morning.
+Best Time To Go: There are the most tourists on weekends, so it’s better to go during the week or early in the morning.